Community Worker (full-time)

 - Understanding and analysis of migration and issues facing migrants

-- Strong values and personal commitment to equality and social justice
+- Clear personal values and commitment to tackling injustice and advancing human rights

 How to apply

 Please note interviews will be held during the week starting the 7th of May 2018.

 Duration: This is a fixed term contract from April/June 2017 to December 2019